martinaalvera/Documentation/admin_documentation/galaxyctl/galaxyctl.rst

   galaxyctl startup galaxy -c /home/galaxy/galaxy/galaxy.ini -t 600

-Configuration files
+Configuration file
 -------------------

 Supervisord and systemd/upstart are supported to start/stop/restart/status Galaxy.
 The init system can be set using the variables ``init_system``: two values are, currently, allowed: ``supervisord`` and ``init``

 =============  ===========================================
 init_system    Explanation